Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Notation and Framework

-The goal is to quantify the internal and external biases in estimating the ATOT $\beta^\star$ using a single data source and provide a robust estimate of $\beta^\star$ by efficiently combining the RCT and OS.
+We are interested in estimating the average treatment effect on the observational treated population (ATOT) The goal is to quantify the internal and external validity biases in estimating the ATOT $\beta^\star$ using the single data sources and provide a robust estimate of $\beta^\star$ by efficiently combining the RCT and OS.

 In Section~\ref{sec_matching}, we propose a triplet matching design that supports the new inference framework in Section~\ref{sec_inference}.
 The performance of the proposed methods is evaluated using numerical experiments in Section~\ref{sec_simulation}.
 A thorough analysis of the primate data is presented in Section~\ref{sec_analysis}.